Skip to content

 6) Doing the Wrong Renovations

-Many investors fail because they do the wrong renovations.
+Many smart investors fail because they do the wrong renovations.
 Usually, this entails making the property too nice for the neighborhood by doing things such as splurging on a fancy shower or adding granite countertops when surrounding houses don’t have these amenities.
 They often justify by saying it will set their home apart, causing it to sell faster and get them a higher price.
 However, these upgrades have a negligible effect on the appraisal, which is most often what sets the actual selling price of the house.
 Ultimately, it sells near the average, and the investor loses money.

 7) They Don’t Know How to Run The Numbers